Nekroze/codeforthought/chapter/playground.rst

 under a, sometimes, easy to remember name.
 Instead of just saying ``100`` we can store that number in a variable called ``distance`` to more easily remember what the number does and what it means.
 Languages have many different ways to create and interact with variables.
-Luckily python is a dynamic language (more on that in the future) and we can just give any value any name really simply:
+Luckily :term:`Python` is a dynamic language (more on that in the future) and we can just give any value any name really simply:

 .. doctest::